kasperengelen/gym-covid/README.md

 # gym_covid

+This gym environment was used to learn the Pareto front of COVID-19 exit strategies (Reymond et al., 2024) using the PCN algorithm.
+PCN was adapted to deal with environments with continuous actions and stochastic model transitions.
+The updated PCN algorithm and code to reproduce the experiments in Reymond et al. (2024) can be found here: https://github.com/mathieu-reymond/pcn-covid.

 ## A gym environment for a compartment model modelling the first COVID wave in Belgium.

 A Python implementation of the COVID model by Abrams et al. (2021).
 This is a compartment model used to analyse the first wave of COVID that occured in Belgium starting from 01 March 2020.
 It explicitly models hospitalizations and ICU-hospitalizations, as well as contact-reduction for symptomatic people (as they have to stay at home).